praveenraghuvanshi1512/AIML/Meetup_29_June_2019/README.md

 #### Setup

-1. Create a directory on system (c:\binaryclassification)
+1. Create a directory on system such as "c:\binaryclassification"

 2. Open Visual Studio code(VSCode) -> File -> Open Folder -> Navigate to above directory and select it

 3. Select 'New Terminal' from 'Terminal' at the top menu.
-It should open a command prompt with VS Code
+It should open a command prompt within VS Code

 4. Let's create a solution first for our projects.
 Enter below commands in terminal window